 We are currently able to locate approximately 25 ElitePay Global reviews, many of which accuse the company of being a scam or a ripoff.
 Major themes among complainants include expensive equipment leases, deceptive sales practices, poor customer service, and undisclosed contract terms.
 Since the initial publication of this review, the company’s complaint rate has seen a moderate increase, which is a concerning trend.
 Some complainants mention that ElitePay has recently changed its name from PrimePay Global, but it is unclear when this occurred.
 We are currently unable to locate any rebuttals to these complaints from company representatives, but we have found some complaints from former and prospective employees.
 Overall, ElitePay does not appear to offer especially responsive or capable customer service.
 The company offers live chat and an email form on its website.

 ElitePay Global is an accredited business with the Better Business Bureau (BBB).
 As of this review, the company holds a “B+” rating with the BBB (down from an “A-“) and has 33 complaints filed against it in the last 36 months (up from 25 at the time of our last review).
 Twelve of these complaints stemmed from advertising or sales issues, twenty from problems with products or services, and one from a billing or collection issue.
 Of the total complaints, ElitePay successfully resolved 18.
 The remaining 15 were not resolved to the customer’s satisfaction.
-Given this complaint total and resolution ratio, we have adjusted the BBB’s rating to a “B-” for the purposes of this review.
+Given this complaint total and resolution ratio, we have adjusted the BBB’s rating to a “B-” for the purposes of this review (* denotes a CPO adjusted BBB rating).
 For more information about why we adjust BBB ratings, please see our rating criteria.